bananazigzags/nodejs2024Q1-service/README.md

 Run docker compose images to see image size for nodejs2024q1-service-app-1 doesn't exceed 500MB

+Run scan:db and scan:web to scan your containers for vulnerabilities

 ## Available endpoints

 - `Users` (`/user` route)